 What do we mean when we use this phrase?
-We may say, human body comprises of hinges in the form of body Joints!
+The human body, we could say, is made up of different types of hinges in the form of joints!

-Hinge is an external joint which holds two elements or facades together, permitting limited rotational movement.
-In Interior Design when joined by a typical hinge, the objects rotate relative to each other on an axis which is fixed.
+A hinge is an external joint that holds two elements or facades together, permitting limited rotational movement.
+In Interior Design when joined by typical hinge types, objects rotate relative to each other on an axis that is fixed.

-However practically through most of its application, hinges allow movement only on one plane about the central axis.
+However, practically through most of its application, hinges allow movement only in one plane about the central axis.

-Hinges can be formed of various materials, be it flexible or comprising of moving components.
+Hinges can be made of a variety of materials, and they can be flexible or have moving parts.
 They are available in different finishes as well to suit the purpose and color options but antiqued copper, chrome, brass and black are the common ones.

-The types of hinges are as per the use and where they need to be fitted to.
-Let’s have a look at the various types of the hinges mostly used by Professional interior designers:
+The various types of hinges are classified according to their intended use and location.
+Let’s have a look at the various types of hinges mostly used by Professional interior designers:

 From application ranging from doors, windows, cabinets and almost all furniture these are the most commonly used type of hinges.